TheDarthFather/Magic-Halloween/README.md

 **Features**

-... to add current features here
+- 50% from the Overwold are replaced by special Halloweens mobs

+- All the mobs will have a smal change to pison, slow, hunger you.

+- All the mobs have great resistances to physical damage.

+- All the mobs will drop SP and a few custom weapons.

+- Each weapon comes in 2 variants .. one Magical, that rolls different stats on drop and a Unique one that have also a passive spell (ex CriticalChance).

+_Current Mobs_

+Ghost:

+Headless Horseman:

+ScareCrow:

+Werewolf:

+Strange Spider:

+Zombiee:

 **To Do**

-- Add Haunted House Arena and additional mobs
+- Add Haunted House and additional mobs

 **Other**